SnowKat500/mot-cert-support-app-js/README.md

+Kate is practising.
+I hope it works cos I wanna go have a shower finally.

 # Timesheet Manager
 This provides the frontend for the Timesheet manager support app for the Automation in Testing Engineer learning journey.